Faculty Credentialing Policy

 Deans and Department Heads

 Deans and department heads are responsible for ensuring all faculty members are qualified to teach each of the courses to which they are assigned.
-All documents needed to demonstrate appropriate qualifications such as transcripts, certifications, licensure, etc. should be reviewed to ensure the faculty is academically qualified to teach the courses assigned and submitted to the Office of Academic Affairs and Enrollment Management with the McNeese State University Hiring Plan documentation or Visiting Lecturer Appointment Letter.
+All documents needed to demonstrate appropriate qualifications such as transcripts, certifications, licensure, etc. should be reviewed to ensure the faculty is academically qualified to teach the courses assigned and submitted to the Office of Human Resources and Student Employment with the McNeese State University Hiring Plan documentation or Visiting Lecturer Appointment Letter.
 Graduate coursework or certifications may justify appropriate preparation to teach courses with learning objectives related to the coursework/certification.
 Deans and department heads must compile documentation to justify cases where faculty with credentials in a related field are approved to teach courses.
 The determination of related fields rests with the department and college and is approved by the provost and Office of Institutional Research and Effectiveness.

 - Prior to a faculty member teaching a course they have not previously been approved by the dean to teach, the department head must examine the course description and student learning outcomes and determine if the faculty member is qualified according to SACSCOC guidelines to teach the course.